Fuxing (train): CR400AF Series

 An upgraded 17-car variant called the CR400AF-BS was introduced in April 2024 for use on the Beijing–Shanghai high speed railway from 15 June 2024.
 This variant features interior enhancements to accommodate more passengers and a new seating class called Premium First Class, which is intermediate between First Class and Business Class.
 It is manufactured by CRRC Qingdao Sifang.
+This model superseded the CR400AF–BZ.
+5 sets have been manufactured.